team-refcode/refcode-docs/curriculum/level-2/02-sprint-plan/index.md

 ### CSS Best Practices

 * What are CSS naming conventions?
-What is a convention???
+What is a "convention"???
 * What problems are CSS naming conventions trying to solve?
 * What does BEM stand for?